 Changing to Neutral when Stopped

 So, you’ve pulled up to a set of traffic lights and the light is red.
 Or, you’re at a stop sign and you’ve got a bit of a wait before you go.
-Many drivers wrongly believe that putting the car into neutral will be better on the car’s transmission.
+Many drivers wrongly believe that putting the car into neutral will be better for the car’s transmission.
 Putting the car into neutral does NOT put less stress on your engine.
 It could even damage your transmission and lead to significant engine wear and tear.

 Putting Your Car in Park When You Haven’t Stopped

 It’s vital that you never put your car into park before you have come to a complete stop.
 Many people will pull into the “park” whilst the car is still moving.
 This can cause extreme wear on your transmission system.
 When you do this, there is a significant risk that the locking pin that is housed in the transmission will essentially break.

 What is launching you ask?
 Something we’re all guilty of from time to time.
 Launching refers to accelerating with rapid speed from a stationary position; while your car is in neutral.
 Whilst this might be commonplace on a racetrack, it has no place on our roads.
 If you continuously ‘launch’ your rental car, the outcome will likely be damage to major parts of your transmission and engine.